XTan-Smile/Resume/README.md

 # Resume
 # This repo is presenting my resume at the latest version.
+# in terminal, do the following:
+# make
-# make and then run ./resume
+# ./resume